Gambling Premises Licencing

 How do I obtain a licence?

-Download a premises licence application form and a notice of application form from the Department of Culture, Media and Sport website, or from here:
+Download a premises licence application form and a notice of application form from the GOV.UK Website - Department of Culture, Media and Sport Page - opens in new window, or from here:

 A list of current licence fees can be found here. – Fees (GLP100).

 The application fee should be paid at the time of your application – click here for your payment options.

 Send the licence application, plan of the premises, and fee to Daventry District Council, Licensing.